Monitor (warship): Soviet river monitors

-The Soviets built many monitors before World War II, and used them mostly on rivers and lakes.
+The Soviet Union built many monitors before World War II, and used them mostly on rivers and lakes.
 After experiences during WWI, the Russian Civil War and the Manchukuo Imperial Navy raids in the Far East, the Soviets developed a new monitor class for their river flotillas.
-The lead ship of the new series was Zheleznyakov, laid down in the Kiev factory "Lenin's Smithy" in the fall of 1934.
-Currently, Zheleznyakov is preserved as a museum and monument on the Dnieper.
+The lead ship of the new series was Zheleznyakov, laid down in the Leninska Kuznia factory in Kiev in late 1934.
+Zheleznyakov is preserved as a museum and monument on the Dnieper.